 Don’t despair, there’s a solution — just say NO.

 Our relationship with plastic, while complicated, has gotten out of hand, and we haven’t always been a throwaway society.
 It’s time to stop and take a different approach because the best way to stop plastic entering the ocean is to stop it at its source — you and me.

 Avoid buying cheap, single-use items and choose quality of quantity whenever humanly possible.
 There are benefits to giving up plastic, like eating healthier and supporting local farms.
-Tis, the season for New Year’s Resolutions, perhaps saying NO to plastic, `will be yours!
+Saying NO to plastic!
 It’s so simple, here are five ways to start:

 Reuse plastic products as much as you can.
 Get more mileage out of plastic cups, utensils, and containers.
 Use a reusable water bottle, glass and stainless steel bottles are available.
 They also make great gifts!